On strictly output sensitive color frequency reporting: A strictly output sensitive data structure

 \begin{lemma} Let $P$ be a set of $n$ points in $\R^1$ with colors from $\{1 \dots \phi \}$.
 In $O(n\log n)$ time we can build an $O(n)$ space data structure, so that we can answer dominance color frequency reporting queries using a binary search and $O(k)$ additional time. \end{lemma}

 \begin{proof} We implement the structure by \cite{bozanis1995generalizedIntersectionSearching} using a hyve graph \citep{chazelle1986filtering}.
 That is, Bozanis \etal transform every point $p \in P$ to a point $\tilde{p}$ in $\R^2$, so that one can answer a frequency counting query by reporting all points (one per color) from $\tilde{P} = \{\tilde{p} \mid p \in P\}$ in a quadrant $\tilde{Q} = (-\infty,q] \times [q,\infty)$.
 We now map every point $\tilde{p}$ into a rightward ray starting at $\tilde{p}$, and store them in Chazelle's hyve graph \cite[Corollary 1]{chazelle1986filtering}.
-We can then report all points in $\tilde{Q}$ by reporting all halflines that intersect the upward vertical ray ending in $(q,q)$.
+We can then report all points in $\tilde{Q}$ by reporting all halflines that intersect the upward vertical ray originating from $(q,q)$.
+See the right side of \cref{fig:1Dstruct}.
 In particular, by doing a binary search for the topmost segment at $q$, and then walking vertically down, reporting the $k$ segments intersected by the ray until we reach point $(q,q)$.
-The construction time remains $O(n\log n)$.
-Note that this technique does not extend to two sided query intervals $[\ell,r]$, since in that case we need to perform three-sided queries in $\R^2$ rather than dominance queries. \end{proof}
+The construction time remains $O(n\log n)$. \end{proof} Note that this technique does not extend to two sided query intervals $[\ell,r]$, since in that case we need to perform three-sided queries in $\R^2$ rather than dominance queries.

 We now use this structure to answer dominance queries for points in $\R^2$.